silentmatt/expr-eval/README.md

 -----------

 This library is a modified version of Raphael Graf’s ActionScript Expression Parser.
-When I wrote the JavaScript Function Plotter, I wanted a better alternative to using JavaScript’s eval function.
-There’s no security risk currently, because you can only run code in your own browser, but it’s not as convenient for math (`Math.pow(2, x)` instead of `2^x`, etc.).
+It's a safer and more math-oriented alternative to JavaScript’s eval function for mathematical expressions instead of JavaScript.

+It has built-in support for common math operators and functions, and any JavaScript function with string or numeric arguments and return values can be added.
+Parsed expressions can be evaluated directly, or compiled into native JavaScript functions.

-Documentation (incomplete, of course)
+Documentation
 -------------------------------------

 ### Parser ###